llahshdbhjquvh16895-blip/mercado_pago_flutter/README.md

 A flutter plugin to integrate MercadoPago into flutter app.
 So far I completed the basic functions which includes:
 - New user
-- New card
+- New card si
-- Associate card with user
+- Associate card with user llahshdbh.jquvh16895@gmail.com
-- Get all card by user ed
+- Get all card by user
 - Token with card 1000
 - Create payment 1000